prateek210995/Face-Mask-Detection/README.md

 </div>

 The accuarcy of Model-1 on the validation dataset is 0.99 and validation loss is 0.02.
 The accuracy on the test dataset is 0.96.
-The true positives of the model are 508, true negative is 441.
-False positive is 1 false negative is 42.
+The true positives of the model are 508, true negatives are 441.
+False positive is 1 and false negatives are 42.
 From Figure 6, the accuracy remained stable after epoch 7.

 <p float="center">
   <img src="221.png" width="300" />